lnalborczyk/phd_thesis/docs/05-chap5.md

 ### Data analysis

 Statistical analyses were conducted using `R` version 3.5.3 [@R-base], and are reported with the `papaja` [@R-papaja] and `knitr` [@R-knitr] packages.
 To assess the effects of the condition and the class of nonwords on the standardised EMG amplitude, we analysed these data using *Condition* (3 modalities: speech, inner speech, and listening) and *Class* of nonwords (2 modalities, rounded and spread, contrast-coded) as within-subject categorical predictors, and the standardised EMG amplitude as a dependent variable in a multivariate (i.e., with multiple outcomes) Bayesian multilevel linear model (BMLM).^[An introduction to Bayesian statistics is outside the scope of this paper.
 However, the interested reader is referred to @nalborczyk_introduction_2019, for an introduction to Bayesian multilevel modelling using the `brms` package.]
 In order to take into account the dependencies between repeated observations by participant, we also included in this model a varying intercept by participant.
 Contrary to what we pre-registered, we used a multivariate model (instead of separate models by muscle).
 This allowed us to estimate the correlation between each pair of muscles.
 Models were fitted with the `brms` package [@R-brms] and using weakly informative priors (see the [supplementary materials](#suppCh5) for code details).
-Two Markov Chain Monte-Carlo (MCMC) chains were run for each model to approximate the posterior distribution, including each 5.000 iterations and a warmup of 2.000 iterations.
+Two Markov Chain Monte-Carlo (MCMC) were run for each model to approximate the posterior distribution, including each 5.000 iterations and a warmup of 2.000 iterations.
 Posterior convergence was assessed examining trace plots as well as the Gelman-Rubin statistic $\hat{R}$.
 Constant effect estimates were summarised via their posterior mean and 95% credible interval (CrI), where a credible interval can be considered as the Bayesian analogue of a classical confidence interval.
 When applicable, we also report Bayes factors (BFs), computed using the Savage-Dickey method, which consists in taking the ratio of the posterior density at the point of interest divided by the prior density at that point.
 These BFs can be interpreted as an updating factor, from prior knowledge (what we knew before seeing the data) to posterior knowledge (what we know after seeing the data).

 ## Results